SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 [![image](/Images/wordpress/2012/07/image_thumb26.png "image")](/Images/wordpress/2012/07/image25.png)

-Another thing to note is that we actually Cloned the original image, we did not copy it.&nbsp; The difference is memory, copy would create a second image in memory (which if fine for some cases) but since we want exactly the same image with no differences, what clone does is to just reference (point) to the same image in memory.&nbsp; The benefit being that there is only actually one image loaded into memory for the two that are drawn to the screen.&nbsp; For gaming we should always try to conserve memory wherever possible.&nbsp;
+Another thing to note is that we actually Cloned the original image, we did not copy it.
+The difference is memory, copy would create a second image in memory (which if fine for some cases) but since we want exactly the same image with no differences, what clone does is to just reference (point) to the same image in memory.
+The benefit being that there is only actually one image loaded into memory for the two that are drawn to the screen.
+For gaming we should always try to conserve memory wherever possible.

 * * *